Skip to main content

 • what remains inspectable later

 A system that collects impressive measurements but cannot bring them into a legible adjudicative form is not yet a serious PAS.
-It may be a useful sensing or analytics system.
-But it has not yet solved the problem this section is concerned with.

 Minimize Unilateral Authority